alpaca-tc/beautify.vim/README.md

 " 'vnew', 'tabnew' etc..
 " let g:beautify#default_outputter = 'current_buffer'

-" If you want to use new hash syntax of ruby19, you set 1 to the following variable.
-" let g:beautify#beautifier#html2haml#ruby19_attributes = 0
+" If you want to use a new hash syntax of ruby19, you set the following variable to 1 " let g:beautify#beautifier#html2haml#ruby19_attributes = 0
 ```